How to avoid buying a dud

 Avoiding a 'dud' now could be central to whether or not you're judged a success in the future.

-It strikes me the two industries my business straddles (mining and recruitment) are both well and truly into a “buyer beware” phase.
+And so to today, it strikes me yet again that the two industries my business straddles (mining and talent/recruitment) are both well and truly into a “buyer beware” phase.
 Avoiding a “dud” now could be central to whether you’re judged a success in the future.

 - Executive